Ninty9/RevoltKit/README.md

 - run [all the switch related commands that PluralKit can](https://pluralkit.me/commands/#switching-commands)

 ## Getting Started
-This guide is intended for people who are familiar with using PluralKit on Discord and want to use RevoltKit to proxy (and/or log switches) on Revolt the way they do on Discord.
+This guide is intended for people who are at least somewhat familiar with using PluralKit on Discord and want to use RevoltKit to proxy messages (and/or log switches) on Revolt the way they do on Discord.

 ### Adding RevoltKit to a Server
 Use [this link](https://app.revolt.chat/bot/01JQQH7BHF02HSVF8KYK1DVF8R) to invite the existing RevoltKit bot to your server.
 (Proxying and commands in group chats is not yet supported.)